 Is it possible to categorise the health of a mussel rapidly and non-destructively in the field?

-A key challenge in the investigation of mass mortality events (MMEs) and the general study of mussel health is simply telling a sick mussel from a healthy mussel, and thus detecting problems in populations.
-It is therefore desirable to find a simple and effective screening tool that can be used in situ to monitor vulnerable populations without causing harm.
+A key challenge in the investigation of mass mortality events (MMEs) and the general study of mussel health is simply telling a sick mussel from a healthy mussel.
+It is therefore important to find a simple and effective screening tool that can be used in situ to monitor vulnerable populations without causing harm.
+The goal of this project was to meet this gap through the development of a tool for measuring the health of mussels, both at a population and individual level.
+The stress tester tool we developed measures value closure strength of the mussels as a proxy for condition.
+It is capable of tracking changes in population health and providing a metric for individual health status.

 Contact me if you would like to get your hands on a mussel stress tester